The Farmer's Wife (1998 film): Part 3

 In the concluding episode, Darrel finally harvests the bumper crop he had dreamt about his whole life.
 It's not quite enough, however, as Darrel has to work for another farmer just to make enough money to feed his family.
-The resulting stress and exhaustion cause him to explode, prompting Juanita to take their daughters and leave the farm for a week.
+The resulting stress andexhaustion cause him to explode, prompting Juanita to take their daughters and leave the farm for a week.
 The move has a deep and profound effect on Darrel.
 Two months later, through counseling, Darrel learns to manage his anger and undergoes extraordinary personal growth.
 Darrel agrees to be the at-home parent, farming and caring for his three daughters while Juanita, college degree in hand, works at a respected crop insurance company in order to help other struggling farmers.
 In the end, through faith, hope, and hard work, the Buschkoetters save their farm and rediscover the love that holds them together.